Tips & Tricks, Teachers, Schools, Anxiety 5 minute read

 From academic development through to building imperative social skills, anxiety can hinder a student’s wellbeing on a number of levels.
 A challenge for both student and teacher, navigating and managing classroom anxiety is a team effort and is fast becoming an essential skill in the modern teacher’s toolbox.

-To effectively support an anxious student, it’s important educators understand what anxiety actually is.
+To effectively support an anxious student, we can start by understanding what anxiety actually is.
 Often a misunderstood emotion, anxiety is defined to be the overwhelming feeling of fear, dread and in some cases, catastrophe.
 It can also manifest in a range of mental and physical symptoms.

-The Australian Psychological Society most recently noted (Nov 22) a close to doubling (45%) of Social Anxiety Disorder among 6-12s, making it one of the largest considerations in education today.
+Smiling Mind’s 2024 State of Mind report reveals that 42% of Australian children aged 4 to 12 are grappling with symptoms of anxiety, highlighting just how common this is.
+The Australian Psychological Society further notes a recent close to doubling (45%) of diagnosed Social Anxiety Disorder among 6-12s, making it one of the largest considerations in child mental wellbeing and education (Nov 22).

 Causes of Anxiety in Students